Data-Science-for-Linguists-2025/Chinese-English-Code-Switching-Analysis/final_report.md

 **Figure 2.
 Number of POS (non-)shifting**
 ![Figure cs count](./images/pos_shift_analysis.png)

-In the dataset, the majority of code-switching instances did not involve a shift in part-of-speech, suggesting that code-switching primarily occurs at the lexical level.
-The shifting examples, such as the translation of 陈子昂's name from a proper noun (**N**) to the verb (**V**) phrase "Need help to translate" or the use of "我" in Li Bai's poetry lines, highlight cases where a part-of-speech change occurs within the switch.
+In the dataset, the majority of code-switching instances did not involve a shift in POS, suggesting that code-switching primarily occurs at the lexical level.
+The shifting examples, such as the translation of 陈子昂's name from a proper noun (**N**) to the verb (**V**) phrase "Need help to translate" or the use of "我" in Li Bai's poetry lines, highlight cases where a POS change occurs within the switch.
 For instance, "Usage of ""我"" in Li Bai's lines '东风随春归，发我枝上花'" moves from a preposition (**Prep**) to a pronoun (**Pro**) in the context of a specific literary usage.

-On the other hand, non-shifting examples such as the use of "老板" in video game contexts or "我" in Li Bai’s lines show instances where code-switching occurs without a change in part-of-speech.
+On the other hand, non-shifting examples such as the use of "老板" in video game contexts or "我" in Li Bai’s lines show instances where code-switching occurs without a change in POS.
 These examples are consistent with the idea that much of the observed code-switching involves lexical borrowing, where the switch between languages or registers does not necessarily entail a syntactic transformation.
 The shift or lack thereof in POS suggests that the lexical nature of code-switching is prominent in this dataset, with most instances maintaining syntactic coherence within the sentence structure despite switching between languages.

 ## Discussion